Aviation Litigation

 John has successfully litigated airline, private, executive and military aircraft injury and death cases across the country: jets, propeller-driven planes and helicopters.

-John litigated claims on behalf of clients who were aboard Asiana Flight 214.
-That July, 2013 crash in San Francisco involved a Boeing 777 airliner carrying 307 people.
-John has also represented military clients, including litigation arising from the crash of an F-22 Raptor in Alaska and an E-2C Hawkeye off the coast of Pakistan.
+John has represented military clients, including litigation arising from the crash of an F-22 Raptor in Alaska, an E-2C Hawkeye off the coast of Pakistan and two A/MH-6M “Little Bird” Special Operations Helicopter crashes.

 Gagliano Law Offices is the place for answers if you are the victim of an aviation tragedy or injury.